GeorgeStrakhov/commonsharedvalues/thankyou.md

 The world has just gotten a little better!

 Now the key is obsiously in keeping true to these values at all times.
 Individually, we humans are weak and forgetful.
 So one of the best ways of doing it - is getting a few friends to watch over you.
-As the saying goes, "Together we stand, divided we fall".
+As the saying goes, "[Together we stand, divided we fall](https://www.youtube.com/watch?v=jQcBwE6j09U)".

-Please consider using the buttons below to publicly nominate a couple of your friends, whose judgment you trus, to always make sure that you are on the bright side and remind you, should you ever go astray.
+Please consider using the buttons below to publicly nominate a couple of your friends, whose judgment you trust, to always make sure that you are on the bright side and remind you, should you ever go astray.

 -------